 The accuracy of that data is really important as inaccurate data can lead to:

-It’s worth noting for us to carry out this work we will require you to provide your VAT number and EORI number; An EORI number is required to be declared if exporting from the UK to a non-EU destination – so from Jan 1 will be required for all exports – for more information please visit https://www.gov.uk/eori.
+It’s worth noting for us to carry out this work we will require you to provide your VAT number and GB EORI number; an EORI number is now required to be declared if exporting from the UK to any destination worldwide – for more information or to apply for an EORI number, please visit https://www.gov.uk/eori.

-Typically this process can take up to two weeks but best advice is to apply asap.
+Typically this process can take up to two weeks.

 If you have any questions on the data requirements or would like to understand how Pro Carrier can help with your cross border deliveries, please do not hesitate to contact your account manager or fill in the form at the bottom of this page.